NSA 'spied' on most Latin American nations: Brazil paper

 Citing documents leaked by Edward Snowden, the fugitive former American intelligence contractor, O Globo newspaper said the NSA programs went beyond military affairs to what it termed “commercial secrets.”

-Also swept up in what O Globo termed as U.S. spying were Argentina, Ecuador, Panama, Costa Rica, Nicaragua, Honduras, Paraguay, Chile, Peru and El Salvador.
+Also swept up in what O Globo termed as U.S. spying were Argentina, Ecuador, Panama, Costa Rica, Nicaragua, Honduras, Paraguay, Chile, Peru and El Salvador, the story said.

-Peru’s President Ollanta Humala said on Tuesday that the reported spying was worrisome.

-“We are against these kinds of espionage activities,” Humala said in a televised interview.
-“It would be good for (Peru‘s) Congress to look with concern at privacy issues related to personal information.”

 The Globo article was written by Glenn Greenwald, Roberto Kaz and José Casado.
 Greenwald, an American citizen who works for Britain’s Guardian newspaper and lives in Rio de Janeiro, was the journalist who first revealed classified documents provided by Snowden, outlining the extent of U.S. communications monitoring activity at home and abroad.